Drivetrain

 Description

-This 1963 Chevrolet Corvette convertible was acquired by the seller in 2002, and the seller tells us that subsequent work involved rebuilding the 327ci L75 V8 with an upgraded camshaft, replacing the four-speed manual transmission, and refinishing the car in white over red.
+This 1963 Chevrolet Corvette convertible was acquired by the previous owner 2002, and tells us that subsequent work involved rebuilding the 327ci L75 V8 with an upgraded camshaft, replacing the four-speed manual transmission, and refinishing the car in white over red.
 Equipment includes a replacement white convertible soft top, 15″ steel wheels with three-eared knock-off spinner-style hubcaps, power-assisted brakes, an aftermarket AM/FM radio, and concealed headlights.
 This C2 convertible is now offered with an owner's manual and a clean Texas title in the seller's name.

 The fiberglass body was finished in Ermine White (936) at the factory and was refinished in 2004.
 Features include a replacement white convertible soft top as well as flip-up headlamps, fender vents, quad tail lamps, a chrome luggage rack, chrome bumperettes, and dual exhaust tips that exit through the rear valance.
 There is overspray on the right front fender and a paint crack on the left headlamp cover, and the seller states that the retractable headlights operate slowly.